-In case you have trouble with your landlord, neighbors or other things related to housing, you can consult online platforms for legal advice.
+In case you have trouble with your landlord, neighbours or other things related to housing, you can consult online platforms for legal advice.

-- Juridisch Loket: Legal advice free of charg, for any legal issues needed.
+- Juridisch Loket: Legal advice free of charge, for any legal issues needed.
 No need to make an appointment, but come in early to be sure of a spot that very same day.

 Landlords/Agencies and foreign renters — For a lot of rental agencies, it’s easier to get in foreigners, as the agency is aware you’ll be leaving soon and might not know about all your rights.
-Not so much a tip, but more of something to realise and be weary of.
-I know some people had been given “year contracts”, but Netherlands doesn’t know something as “1/3/5 year contracts”, which are common in for instance Belgium.
+Not so much a tip, but more of something to realise and be wary about.
+I know some people have been given “year contracts”, but the Netherlands doesn’t know something as “1/3/5 year contracts”, which are common in for instance Belgium.
 You are absolutely in your rights to rent something for a few months and then leave the house for something else—keeping the contractual leave in mind (mostly 1 month, but sometimes it’s 2 months).
-And though it might say your contract is for 1 year, this is not legally binding as (again) The Netherlands does not know such a system.
+And though it might say your contract is for 1 year, this is not legally binding as (again) The Netherlands does not know of such a system.
 They cannot kick you out legally, but they might claim they have the right to.
-I guess the Juridisch Loket can be a good option in such cases to be more weary of your rights and be more confident. —Eric
+I guess the Juridisch Loket can be a good option in such cases to be more aware of your rights and be more confident. — Eric

-Landlord has no access to your apartment if contract is signed — Another thing: I am born in The Netherlands and have had experiences where house owners entered my apartment—mostly to repair, or whatever.
+Landlord has no access to your apartment if a contract is signed — Another thing: I was born in The Netherlands and have had experiences where house owners entered my apartment — mostly to repair, or whatever.
 But they don’t have the right to!
 They should always make an appointment and can never access your apartment without your agreement.
 This is a renter’s right.
 (This changes though with the “anti-kraak” apartments, where you are not a renter, but a “user”.
 In that case, they can enter whenever they need to.)
 I always change the lock, just to be sure (though that might not be applicable to a larger apartment where the front door immediately gives access to the apartment itself).
 A friend of mine had their landlord access their house and made it to a court case—which ended up with the landlord paying a huge fine.
-Just a thing to be weary of. —Eric
+Just a thing to be aware of. — Eric